CtrlK

 Suggestions

-Consider splitting the formula syntax reference and ID format documentation into a separate REFERENCE.md file to improve progressive disclosure
+Consider moving the formula syntax reference and quick reference table to separate linked files to improve progressive disclosure.

 DimensionReasoningScore